 Family included in application (spouse, minors and unmarried children under 21)

-The E 2 visa doesn’t have a defined investment threshold.
-Rather, you must show you’ve injected substantial amount of capital in a business, and that the respective investment carries a certain degree of risk.
-Generally speaking, investments starting anywhere from $100,000 and up is considered a safe bet.
+The E2 Visa doesn’t have a defined investment threshold.
+Rather, you must show you’ve injected a substantial amount of capital in a business and that the respective investment carries a certain degree of risk.
+Generally speaking, an investment starting anywhere from $100,000 and up is considered a safe bet.
 The investment amount must be enough to ensure the successful operation of the enterprise you establish or run.

-For foreign nationals to secure a green card and permanent residence from an E2 visa, they must apply for an immigrant visa.
+For a foreign national to secure a Green Card and permanent resident status from an E2 Visa, they must apply for a visa in the immigrant visa category.
 There are two ways to do this:

-1. Apply for an immigrant visa at a US Consulate abroad; or
+1. Apply for a visa at a US consulate abroad

-2. Adjust status to an immigrant status, within the United States.
+2. Adjust your status to an immigrant status within the United States.

 Securing an Immigrant Visa at a US Consulate (Consular Processing)